PetraOleum/2016-Notes/Cellular Regulation.markdown

 #### Cell culture

-Real animals > Explanted tissues > Cell culture
+Real animals &gt; Explanted tissues &gt; Cell culture, because cell culture cannot be expected to behave like real animals.
+However, expirements in cell culture can do more (ethically and practically) than animals.
+Explanted tissues provide a middle ground.

 ## Footnotes